Joy House (film): Production

 The film was based on a Day Keene novel published in 1954.
 The New York Times called the book "more conventional than usual" but said the story was "... well constructed and sharply twisted in the James M. Cain manner."

-Film rights were bought by MGM, who signed René Clément to direct; he had previously made The Day and the Hour for MGM, which, as with Joy House, featured both American and French actors.
+Film rights were bought by MGM and René Clément was hired to direct.
+He had previously directed MGM's The Day and the Hour, another film featuring both American and French actors.

 MGM signed Alain Delon to a five-picture deal following the studio's successful collaboration with him on 1963's Any Number Can Win.

-In March 1963, it was that announced Natalie Wood would appear opposite Delon.
-However, Wood soon dropped out and was replaced by Jane Fonda.
+In March 1963, Natalie Wood was announced for the role of Melinda, but she soon withdrew and was replaced by Jane Fonda.

-Filming started in August 1963.
+Filming began in August 1963.
 The film was partly shot in the historic Villa Torre Clementina.

-It was Jane Fonda's first movie in France.
-Of the shoot, she said, "there was chaos, rain and script changes, I fought sixty battles and won them all."
-She shot her part speaking English and was dubbed into French.
-She later recalled that Clément made the film without a script:
+Joy House was Fonda's first film in France.
+Of the shoot she said, "there was chaos, rain and script changes, I fought sixty battles and won them all."
+She filmed her part speaking English and was later dubbed into French.
+She later recalled that Clément directed the film without a script:

 I didn't speak very good French then, and I never understood much of what was going on.
 The only people who really dug that movie, for some reason, were junkies.
 They used to come up to me and give me a big wink.
 But I'm awfully glad I did it because it got me into France and I met [later husband Roger] Vadim.

-Fonda would marry Vadim in 1965 and live in France for several years.
+Fonda married Vadim in 1965 and lived in France for several years.
+During the shoot, she also experienced sexual harassment by Clément.
+Fonda later alleged that Clément, 24 years her elder, tried to persuade her to sleep with him in preparation for a love scene in the film.

+Lalo Schifrin won the 1965 Grammy Award for Best Original Jazz Composition for the theme tune "The Cat".